algorand-devrel/algorand-python-coding-assignment/README.md

 1. Open this project in VSCode
 2. Open the file named `algorand-python-coding-assignment.code-workspace` and press the `open workspace` button to activate workspace mode.
-3. 3 VSCode terminal will be auto created: `ROOT` `python-demo` `coding-assignment`.
-Now go to the `ROOT` VSCode terminal and run the following command to install dependencies required for both sub projects:
+3. 3 VSCode terminal will be auto-created: `ROOT` `python-demo` `coding-assignment`.
+Now go to the `ROOT` VSCode terminal and run the following command to install the dependencies required for both sub-projects:

 ```bash
 algokit project bootstrap all